 - holding everyone accountable for behaviour and actions;

-- communicating regularly and meaningfully with school communities; and
+- communicating regularly and meaningfully with school communities; and,

-Police and community agencies work in partnership with the board to actively promote, support and recognize appropriate and positive student behaviour.
-The police respond and investigate incidents at the school in accordance with the police-school board protocol.
+Police and community agencies work in partnership with the Board to actively promote, support and recognize appropriate and positive student behaviour.
+The Police respond and investigate incidents at the school in accordance with the Police-School Board Protocol.
 Where inappropriate behaviour occurs, disciplinary measures will be both corrective and supportive.

-- Community partners play an essential role in safe schools.
+Community partners play an essential role in safe schools.

-- Community resource agencies deliver prevention and intervention programs.
+Community resource agencies deliver prevention and intervention programs.

 Standards of Behaviour

-Respect, Civility and Responsible Citizenship
+Resect, Civility and Responsible Global and Digital Citizenship

 All school community members: